 This winter brings new ownership to long-standing favorite Million Dollar Cowboy Steakhouse.
 While the restaurant maintains the same cozy atmosphere, with lots of booths and an elegant Western flair, the menu has been completely revamped to represent modern, Mediterranean-influenced cuisine.
 On this steakhouse-style menu, you will find plenty of choices, whether you are craving a steak or lighter seafood.
 There are even options for vegetarians, but those in the mood for meat are in for a treat.
 Just downstairs from the world-famous Cowboy Bar on the Town Square, the restaurant offers a chance to see the depth of chef Paulie O’Connor’s varied background.
 He shines in his homemade charcuteries, pastas and cheeses.
 Also the owner of Old Yellowstone Garage, located in Alpine, O’Connor thrives on making most of what is served in-house, including the bread and sausages.

-Locals call it “The Bistro,” and this establishment has been a favorite Jackson Hole staple since it opened 15 years ago.
+Locals call it “The Bistro,” and this establishment has been a favorite Jackson Hole staple since it opened in 2001.
 The Bistro has made a name for itself with its creative take on classic French bistro fare.
-Favorites include the Carter Country beef tartare and seasonal pork chop creations.
+Favorites include the steak tartare and seasonal pork chop creations.
 Enjoy the first raw bar in town, serving oysters on the half shell, tuna tartare and oyster shooters.
 The fun, upscale yet unpretentious atmosphere makes this eatery a fantastic option for groups of all sizes, while paper and crayons adorning the white linen tablecloths appeal to patrons of all ages.
 A trip to Jackson Hole is made complete with a visit to The Bistro.
-And don’t miss its sister properties, Bin22 (117), Bodega (119), Il Villaggio Osteria (130), The Kitchen (132) and Q Roadhouse & Brewing Co.
-(143).
+And don’t miss its sister properties, Bin22 (120), Bodega (122), Il Villaggio Osteria (133), The Kitchen (135) and Roadhouse Brewing Co.
+(147).

 Featured on Food Network’s Diners, Drive-Ins and Dives, and including a game room for kids, 40 televisions for sports fans and an array of food options, “the Winder” — as it’s known among locals — is a sure hit for lunch, dinner or a snack.
 The extensive bar offers 30 beers on tap and a comprehensive menu that will give you so many choices that you may not be able to narrow them down.
 So don’t.
 Share a few plates of appetizers, such as buffalo shrimp, hot wings, or mac and cheese bites.
 Or opt to build your own whole or slices of pizza (the carne asada is to-die-for).
 The menu offers 12 burgers plus a build-your-own option featuring Angus beef, buffalo or black beans.
 Try the barbecue burger with onion slivers, barbecue sauce and Swiss cheese.
 Swing by during the big game, prepare for a party and pick your seats carefully based on your favorite team’s fans.

-There’s no better place to dine, people watch and mingle than at the Silver Dollar Bar & Grill.
-Right next to the Town Square, Silver Dollar Bar & Grill puts you right in the heart of the action.
-The extensive wine list includes a broad range of varietals from around the world with recommended pairings for the sophisticated mountain cuisine.
-For lunch, try the Jackson Hole Buffalo Burger or the award-winning corn chowder.
-For dinner, enjoy wild game, locally raised beef and fresh fish.
-The menu changes with the seasons, so check worthotel.com for current offerings.
-Inside the bar you’ll find a more casual atmosphere at this famous watering hole — the favorite meeting place of locals, cowboys, politicians, old-timers, ski bums and visitors for more than 50 years.
-Order a Bartender’s Margarita and sit at the bar, where 2,032 uncirculated 1921 Morgan silver dollars are inlaid in its surface.
+There’s no better place to dine, people-watch and mingle than at the Silver Dollar Bar and Showroom.
+Right next to the Town Square, you’re in the heart of the action.
+The extensive wine list includes a broad range of varietals from around the world with recommended pairings for the signature mountain cuisine.
+For dinner, start with the beef short rib Cowboy “Pops,” followed by the grilled steelhead trout or its Snake River Farms Kurobuta pork chop.
+Inside the bar, you’ll find a more casual atmosphere filled with locals, cowboys, politicians, old-timers, ski bums and visitors alike.
+Order a Bartender’s Margarita and sit at the bar, where 2,032 uncirculated 1921 Morgan Silver Dollars are inlaid in its surface.